alphagov/transition-config/README.md

-Oct 2023: The Publishing Platform team are retiring transition-config and allowing users to add, edit and delete sites directly in the Transition app.
+Oct 2023: This application has now been retired.
+The Publishing Platform team have created an interface allowing users to add, edit and delete sites directly in the Transition app.
 This makes the process more intuitive and simplifies the technical architecture of GOV.UK.

 # Transition Config